 When will we have this chance again ?

 The 2020 Reauthorization creates an opportunity to goad U.S. Surface Transportation into the 21st Century.
-If we can get the federal government to plan the most feasible through-routes of legacy terminals, a supporting federal Regional Rail policy can emerge.
+If Uncle Sam prompts the plans and execution of converting key legacy terminals into through-routes, then a supportive federal policy will allow Regional Rail to emerge.

 But, this opportunity also has danger.
-For if this Reauthorization does not explore new paths to regional rail, then advocates will face obstacles to feasibility funds that could become even more entrenched.
-This danger doubles if political trick shots extend today’s regime by extending the Reauthorization to ten years .
+For if this Reauthorization does not explore the feasibility of paths to regional rail, then advocates will face continued obstacles for improving alternatives to the car.
+This danger doubles if political trick shots extend today’s regime in the next Reauthorization to ten years .

-For if Uncle Sam sits out the future for ten years, the studies and inevitable proposals will be controlled by states who are unlikely to propose real solutions.
-In the final analysis, solutions only will emerge if states give more authority to metros.
-To be blunt, the danger is states causing the stagnancy in commuter rail will continue to suppress solutions.
-Progress toward Regional Rail stays trapped unless the U.S. acts decisively.
+For if U.S. authority sits out the next ten years, studies and proposals will be controlled by states who are unlikely to propose real solutions.
+In the final analysis, real solutions only will emerge if states give more authority to metros.
+The nine states I’ve studied who currently are responsible for the stagnancy in commuter rail will continue to suppress solutions.
+Progress toward Regional Rail stays trapped unless the U.S. acts decisively to overcome state inertia and biases against rail.

 Proposal for this Reauthorization.
-I propose you consider this modest goal: during the next 6 months, let us decide if Congress will fund, at least partially, several feasibility studies to find the most viable corridors so legacy systems can evolve.
+Consider this modest goal: during the next 6 months, let us decide if Congress will fund, at least partially, several feasibility studies to find the most viable corridors so legacy rails can evolve.
 These studies should plant the seeds of a federal Regional Rail policy over the next five years.

 The Big Question: Does the Reauthorization of commuter rail need a campaign ?